DeirdreHegarty/advanced_OOP/pre-examCS613_Compiled_Questions.md

 **2018_Q1**(c)(i) Would the class Runner compile?
 State why/why-not?

+No:

+* ClassicFiddle may not exist
+* ClassicFiddle is on another package, which has not been imported.

 **2018_Q1**(c)(ii) If you were not allowed to add code to the class
 		Runner, but could change ClassicFiddle - state how you could get this to compile, and explain how it would work.

+* add import for packages classic and instruments
+* remove ClassicFiddle from package classic (so runner cam access is)
+* make ClassicFiddle public
+* make Fiddle public and remove from its package

 **2018_Q1**(c)(iii) If you could only change the code in the class Runner –
 		state how you could get this to compile and explain how it would work.

+* import classic package
+* import instrument package

 **2018_Q1**(c)(iv) Given that the following package structure is required: